Your baby's early development

-Nerve cells continue to multiply and develop as the nervous system (the brain and spinal cord) starts to take shape.
+Nerve cells continue to multiply and develop as the brain and spinal cord (the nervous system) starts to take shape.

-By the time you're eight weeks pregnant, the baby is called a foetus, which means 'offspring'.
+By the time you're 8 weeks pregnant, the baby is called a foetus, which means offspring.

-The legs are lengthening and forming cartilage too.
-The different parts of the leg aren't properly distinct yet – it will be a bit longer before the knees, ankles, thighs, and toes develop.
+The legs are getting longer.
+The different parts of the leg aren't properly distinct yet – it will be a bit longer before the knees, ankles, thighs and toes develop.

 Your body in early pregnancy

-Your womb has grown to the size of a lemon by the time you are around seven or eight weeks pregnant.
-You’re probably feeling tired.
-Your breasts might feel sore and enlarged, and you are probably needing to pass urine more often than usual.
+Your womb has grown to the size of a lemon by the time you're around 7 or 8 weeks pregnant.
+You're probably feeling tired.
+Your breasts might feel sore and enlarged, and you're probably needing to pee more often than usual.

 Some pregnant women start to feel sick or tired, or have other minor physical problems for a few weeks around this time.
-Most women stop having morning sickness and start to feel better by the time they are around 14 weeks pregnant.
+For most women, feelings of nausea (morning sickness) start to improve by the time they're around 14 weeks pregnant.